pinicarus/ravenwood/README.md

 of mapping the name `"request"`.
 The list of defined HTTP methods for the request path is registered with the result of mapping the name `"allowed"`.

-Each time a middleware or route handle function return an instance of the `DI` class, all the values and factories registered on it will be transfered to the container so that they can be injected on later stages, including during the exit phase of the pipeline.
+Each time a middleware or route handle function return an instance (or an array of instances) of the `DI.Factory` or `DI.Value` class, the value(s) or factory(ies) will be transfered to the container so that they can be injected on later stages, including during the exit phase of the pipeline.